alexsmith716/bootstrap-react-redux-webpack-ssr-two/README.md

 ### Of Note:

-* decorators make it possible to annotate and modify classes and properties at design time
+* decorators make it possible to annotate and modify classes and properties at ru time
 * a higher-order component (HOC aka 'enhancers') refers to a function that accepts a single React component and returns a new React component
 * a component transforms props into UI, a HOC transforms a component into another component